Small business hiring: 7 signs you’re ready to hire help and what to consider

 Linkedin

-1. Your level of customer service is slipping
+1. Is your level of customer service slipping?

 To grow your business, you need to meet or exceed customer expectations.
 For a small business, hiring employees can be essential to keep up with customer service.
 Your customers may go elsewhere if you’re unable to respond quickly to their issues.